scality/Zenko-RFCs/docs/design/object-lock.md

 When set on an object version, a lock prevents deletes and overwrites on that version until the lock expires.
 However, the lock doesn't prevent creation of delete markers or new versions on top of the locked version.

-Object locking is also immune to Lifecycle actions i.e a Lifecycle expiry rule cannot delete an object version until the lock on the object expires.
+Object locking also protects objects from Lifecycle actions, i.e a Lifecycle expiry rule cannot delete an object version until the lock on the object expires.

 ## Controlling locking of an object